-The following summary of our results of operations, for the three months ended March 31, 2022, and 2021, should be read in conjunction with our interim unaudited financial statements, as included in this Form 10-Q and our audited financial statements for the four month transition period ended December 31, 2021, as included in Form 10-KT filed with the SEC on March 21, 2022.
+The following summary of our results of operations, for the nine months ended September 30, 2022, and 2021, should be read in conjunction with our condensed consolidated interim unaudited financial statements, as included in this Form 10-Q and our audited financial statements for the four-month transition period ended December 31, 2021, as included in Form 10-KT filed with the SEC on March 21, 2022.

 We do not have any revenue.
 We classify our operating expenses into research and development, and general and administrative expenses.
-Research and development expense consists of expenses incurred while performing research and development activities to discover and develop our product candidates.
+Research and development expenses consists of expenses incurred while performing research and development activities to discover and develop our product candidates.
 This includes conducting preclinical studies and clinical trials, development efforts and activities related to regulatory filings for product candidates.
 We recognize research and development expenses as they are incurred.
-Our research and development expense primarily consists of costs incurred in research and development partnerships, preliminary studies, development of potential intellectual property, and research initiatives.
+Our research and development expenses primarily consists of costs incurred in research and development partnerships, preliminary studies, development of potential intellectual property, and research initiatives.

-The following table provides selected financial data as of March 31, 2022, and December 31, 2021.
+The following table provides selected financial data as of September 30, 2022, and December 31, 2021.